 Byte-Pair Encoding (BPE) is a popular algorithm used for tokenizing data in NLP, despite being devised initially as a compression method.
 BPE appears to be a greedy algorithm at face value, but the underlying optimization problem that BPE seeks to solve has not yet been laid down.
 We formalize BPE as a combinatorial optimization problem.
 Via submodular functions, we prove that the iterative greedy version is a 1/sigma*(1-e(-sigma))-approximation of an optimal merge sequence, where sigma is the total backward curvature with respect to the optimal merge sequence.
 Empirically the lower bound of the approximation is ~0.37.We provide a faster implementation of BPE which improves the runtime complexity from O(NM) to O(N log M), where N is the sequence length and M is the merge count.
 Finally, we optimize the brute-force algorithm for optimal BPE using memoization.

-Evaluating Optimal Reference TranslationsJNLE, to appear 2024
+Evaluating Optimal Reference TranslationsJNLE 2024

 papercodedata